 ***Please note that all transactions at the festival are CASH ONLY

 FOLK FEST ETIQUETTE

-- First and foremost, the festival association requires that all festival goers remain personally and fully responsible for their actions at all times: when socializing, when conducting themselves, and when arranging their transportation to and from the festival site.
+- The festival requires that all festival goers remain personally and fully responsible for their actions at all times: when socializing, when conducting themselves, and when arranging their transportation to and from the festival site.
 "If you 'D,' don't 'D.'"

 - Also, one of the most important points is that we ask you to please note we are located in a neighbourhood and would appreciate if you could show respect and courtesy toward our neighbours and surrounding yard sites.
 In the campground area, please do not cross over the fences - watch for the 'No Trespassing' signs!
 Thank you for understanding.

 - Please refrain from having your vehicle idle on or around the festival grounds.
 It is summer time.
 The air we breathe is sacred and pure, and must remain that way in order to maintain the health of humans and the planet.

 - Whoop & Hollar is a "Leave No Trace" festival, meaning that we expect you to leave the festival grounds in the condition they were before you arrived.
 Put garbage, recycling, and compost in its place!

 - Please take home all your belongings upon leaving the festival (a lost and found will be assembled during the festival if articles are accidentally forgotten).

 - We'd ask that you put any waste (non-recyclable or non-compostable items like plastic chip bags and meat/dairy scraps) in the garbage cans, BUTTED cigarettes in the firepits, garbage cans, or butt-out pails near the Red Barn, recycling (beer and pop cans, plastic water bottles, etc.) in the recycling containers, and compost (food scraps) in the compost bins.